 3. Water Pool Dwellers

 Forgetting the attic or basement, homeowners without gutters could still have their hands full with standing pools of water around the home.
-Aside from the general eyesore, standing pools of water are a breeding ground of insects and bacteria.
+Aside from the general eyesore, standing pools of water are a breeding ground for insects and bacteria.
 The most common inhabitants of stagnant water in a backyard are mosquitoes, and with mosquitoes comes the threat of diseases.

 No one is saying that squirrels or raccoons will show up tomorrow if you don’t install gutters today.
 But if the installation of gutters is ignored for long enough, the effects can be widespread and devastating.
 One of those effects is that your house becomes vulnerable to animal intrusion.
 Your house might feel like a zoo from time to time, but let’s make sure that you’re not adding any species anytime soon.